ARM-software/arm-trusted-firmware/docs/plat/arm/arm-build-options.rst

    of the translation tables library instead of version 2.
 It is set to 0 by default, which selects version 2.

--  ``ARM_CRYPTOCELL_INTEG`` : bool option to enable TF-A to invoke Arm® TrustZone® CryptoCell functionality for Trusted Board Boot on capable Arm platforms.
-If this option is specified, then the path to the CryptoCell SBROM library must be specified via ``CCSBROM_LIB_PATH`` flag.

 -  ``ARM_ETHOSN_NPU_DRIVER``: boolean option to enable a SiP service that can configure an Arm® Ethos™-N NPU.
 To use this service the target platform's ``HW_CONFIG`` must include the device tree nodes for the NPU.
 Currently, only